imoralescs/imoralescs.github.io/aws_ec2.md

 pm2 startup
 ```

-This will print out a line of code you need to run depending on the server you are using.
+This previous statement will print out a line of code you need to run depending on the server you are using.
 Run the code it outputs.
 In my case is:

 ```
 sudo env PATH=$PATH:/home/ubuntu/.nvm/versions/node/v7.10.1/bin /home/ubuntu/.nvm/versions/node/v7.10.1/lib/node_modules/pm2/bin/pm2 startup systemd -u ubuntu --hp /home/ubuntu